 Stripe and Shopify for Commerce

-Companies like Pinterest, which introduced Buyable Pins in June, use Stripe to power its payment processing.
-Despite its user base being smaller than Twitter and Facebook [with just 100 million monthly active users,] Pinterest accounts for the second highest ecommerce referral traffic after Facebook.
+Companies like Pinterest, which introduced Buyable Pins in 2017 now called Product Pins, use Stripe to power its payment processing.
+Despite its user base is smaller than Twitter and Facebook (with just 100 million monthly active users,) Pinterest accounts for the second-highest eCommerce referral traffic after Facebook.

 Telzio offers its own integration with Stripe, enabling SMBs to accept payments by phone.